Mark-218/Basic-Flipkart-Clone/README.md

 # Basic-Flipkart-Clone
-This is Basic flipkart clone website Designed using CSS only
+This is Basic flipkart clone website Designed using HTML & CSS only